-Postgraduate Certificate in Patient Safety
+Postgraduate Certificate in Patient Safety and Quality Improvement

 The Postgraduate Certificate (PGCert) is a part-time course for healthcare professionals, offered by the Department for Continuing Education in collaboration with the Nuffield Department of Surgical Sciences.
 It can be completed in one year (though two years is possible), and consists of three modules, each a week long and taught in Oxford.
 We provide online support and e-library access for distance learning on either side of the Oxford weeks.

-- the basic science behind quality improvement methods
+- the basic science behind quality improvement methods;

-- the techniques for implementing, sustaining and measuring systems change
+- the techniques for implementing, sustaining and measuring systems change;

-- the techniques for exploring and evaluating the effect of different approaches to improving safety in healthcare
+- the techniques for exploring and evaluating the effect of different approaches to improving safety in healthcare.

 There is a growing evidence base that quality improvement and human factors-based projects in healthcare have real impact on clinical outcomes for patients.
 The University of Oxford has a strong research base in patient safety, and this course benefits from the researchers’ intensive collaboration with clinicians.